 Please use your ‘aanslagnummer’, ‘subjectnummer’ and your name as payment reference (check your tax bill for the aanslagnummer and subjectnummer).

-If you can’t pay all in once, you can authorize the municipality Leeuwarden to write off the amount in eight parts from your bank account.
+If you can’t pay all in once, you can authorize the municipality Leeuwarden to write off the amount in ten parts from your bank account.

 If you don’t want to authorize the municipality Leeuwarden but don’t want to pay all in once you can also ask us to pay the bill in parts (max eight).